Search

 and

-The first relation implies that A1,,Ak1 and hence A1++Ak1=A are arithmetic progressions of same difference, and the second relation implies that B is also an arithmetic progression of same difference.
+The first relation implies that $A_1,\dots ,A_{k-1}$ and hence $A_1+\dots +A_{k-1}=A$ are arithmetic progressions of same difference, and the second relation implies that $B$ is also an arithmetic progression of same difference.
 This completes the proof.

-and the lower bound is sharp iff A is an arithmetic progression.
+and the lower bound is sharp iff $A$ is an arithmetic progression.

 However, it should be noted that the upper bound in the last corollary is not sharp.
 The sharp upper bound is given by the following theorem.

-for any integer k1.
+for any integer $k\ge 1$.

-Proof : The number of ways of choosing unordered k-tuples from a set of cardinality |A| is the number of non-zero integer solutions of the equation
+Proof : The number of ways of choosing unordered $k$-tuples from a set of cardinality $\vert A \vert$ is the number of non-zero integer solutions of the equation

-which is (|A|+k1k).
+which is $\binom{\vert A \vert+k-1}{k}$.

-This upper bound is indeed sharp and the case k=2 of the sharp upper bound is called a Sidon set.
+This upper bound is indeed sharp and the case $k=2$ of the sharp upper bound is called a Sidon set.

-The moral of Corollary 3 is that if A+A is smallest possible, then A has a well defined structure, namely it is an arithmetic progression.
-We want to understand whether A+A being small, say C|A| still implies some structure in A. To do that, we investigate some examples now.
+The moral of Corollary 3 is that if $A+A$ is smallest possible, then $A$ has a well defined structure, namely it is an arithmetic progression.
+We want to understand whether $A+A$ being small, say $\le C\left\vert A \right\vert$ still implies some structure in $A$.
+To do that, we investigate some examples now.

-Clearly, if A is a set of r members of an arithmetic progression of length 2r, then A+A is part of an arithmetic progression of length 4r1 and hence |A+A|4r1.
+Clearly, if $A$ is a set of $r$ members of an arithmetic progression of length $2r$, then $A+A$ is part of an arithmetic progression of length $4r-1$ and hence $\left\vert A+A \right\vert \le 4r-1$.

-Now, considering A={0,1,,r2,N} for some N>r2, we see that
+Now, considering $A = \{0,1,\dots, r-2, N\}$ for some $N > r-2$, we see that

-and so, if r2<N2r4, then |A+A|=N+r3r4, and if N>2r4, then |A+A|=3r3.
-The first one is an example of having r members of an arithmetic progression of size N+1 (2r3) such that |A+A|3r4.
-And the second one is an example of the same where |A+A|=3r3 but A cannot be covered with any arithmetic progression of reasonable size.
+and so, if $r-2 < N \le 2r-4$, then $\left\vert A+A \right\vert = N + r \le 3r - 4$, and if $N > 2r - 4$, then $\left\vert A+A \right\vert = 3r - 3$.
+The first one is an example of having $r$ members of an arithmetic progression of size $N + 1$ ($\le 2r - 3$) such that $\left\vert A+A \right\vert \le 3r - 4$.
+And the second one is an example of the same where $\left\vert A+A \right\vert = 3r - 3$ but $A$ cannot be covered with any arithmetic progression of reasonable size.

 And next, we consider

-where a0,a1,,ad are fixed, and N1,,Nd are integers 2.
-This is a generalized arithmetic progression of dimension dim(Q)=d and volume vol(Q)=N1Nd.
+where $a_0, a_1, \dots, a_d$ are fixed, and $N_1, \dots, N_d$ are integers $\ge 2$.
+This is a generalized arithmetic progression of dimension $\operatorname{dim}(Q) = d$ and volume $\operatorname{vol}(Q) = N_1 \dots N_d$.

-Obviously, |Q|vol(Q), and the equality holds only if all the elements are different in which case we call Q to be proper.
+Obviously, $\left\vert Q \right\vert \le \operatorname{vol}(Q)$, and the equality holds only if all the elements are different in which case we call $Q$ to be proper.

-It was Gregori Freiman in the 1960’s who recognized if A+A is small, say C|A|, then A still has a special structure, though not that strong.
+It was Gregori Freiman in the 1960’s who recognized if $A + A$ is small, say $\le C\left\vert A \right\vert$, then $A$ still has a special structure, though not that strong.
 Freiman's theorem is one of the deepest results in the theory of sumsets and it is obligatory to state it in a discussion about Additive Combinatorics.

-Theorem 5 (Freiman, Ruzsa) : If A is a set of positive integers and C2 such that |A+A|C|A|, then there is a generalized AP, Q with AQ, vol(Q)F(C)|A| and dim(Q)d(C) for some functions F(C) and d(C).
+Theorem 5 (Freiman, Ruzsa) : If $A$ is a set of positive integers and $C \ge 2$ such that $\left\vert A + A \right\vert \le C \left\vert A \right\vert$, then there is a generalized AP, $Q$ with $A \subset Q$, $\operatorname{vol}(Q) \le F(C) \left\vert A \right\vert$ and $\operatorname{dim}(Q) \le d(C)$ for some functions $F(C)$ and $d(C)$.

 No comments: